The Approval Period

-When a study is reviewed at a convened meeting of the IRB, then the approval date is the date of the meeting.
+When a study is reviewed at a convened meeting of the IRB, the approval date is the date of the meeting.
 Modifications, if required cannot be substantive (require review at another full board meeting).

-When a study is reviewed using expedited procedures, the approval date is the last date an IRB member reviews the study to confirm that it meets the regulatory requirements.
+When a study is reviewed using expedited procedures, the approval date is the last date that an IRB member reviews the study to confirm that it meets the regulatory requirements.
 Modifications that only require simple confirmation and which are reviewed by a non-IRB member (e.g. IRB Office staff) do not change the approval date.

 The date that all required modifications have been made and confirmed.

 The effective date for a full board study is the date when all conditions for release of approval have been met including completion of meeting minutes and all required modifications, clarifications, consent form edits, Ancillary approvals, and Conflict of Interest review have been received and confirmed.

 The effective date for a study that receives expedited review differs in that there are no meeting minutes generated.

 The date that ends the approval period and is based on the approval date, not the effective date.
 Not all research will have an expiration date.